-The School of International Service (SIS) organizes a variety of experiential learning programs and internships abroad throughout the year.
+The School of International Service (SIS) organizes a variety of optional experiential learning programs and internships abroad throughout the year.
 Available to International Relations Online students, these opportunities include AU faculty-led programs, courses offered at partner institutions abroad, and international internships.
 Program locations change to reflect student needs and interests.

 Why Study Abroad?

 The goal of International Relations Online is to help students gain a global perspective so they can succeed in the field of international affairs.
 Study abroad opportunities help students apply the skills they gain from their courses and build intercultural competency by: